maheshmantra/FriendBookApi/README.md

 Projected created with VisualStudio.

 Basic features of the application should include:
-        Users should be able to create a password-protected profile Users should be able to log in to their profile Users should be able to search other users and list the results Users should be able to add/remove other users as friends
+- Users should be able to create a password-protected profile.
+- Users should be able to log in to their profile.
+- Users should be able to search other users and list the results.
+- Users should be able to add/remove other users as friends.

 Implementation:
 1. Token Based Authentication using ASP.NET Web API 2, Owin, and Identity.